-I've recently found out that there is a flying freehold issue on a property I put an offer in last month in what should have been a simple, chain free conveyancing.
-Low Fell is where the house is located.
-Can you shed any light on this issue?
+I've recently found out that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a quick, chain free conveyancing.
+Low Fell is the location of the property.
+Is there any guidance you can give?